pranay-0512/pranay-0512/README.md

 ✨ Solving bugs since 2022
 📚 Currently learning and making projects in Go
-🎯 Goals 2024: Contribute to open-sourced repos 🚀
+🎯 Goals 2025: Deep dive more into Go 🚀
 🎲 And I like cats 🐈

 ## 🔧 Tech Stack